Beijing to Lhasa Train

 About ticket price:

 The ticket prices above are the net price.
-In reality, as traveling in Tibet is so popular that the actual ticket demand far exceeds the supply, in-bound and out-bound tourists have to pay more than the net price to buy tickets.
-The actual price is subject to the market fluctuation.
+In reality, as traveling in Tibet is so popular that the actual ticket demand far exceeds the supply, inbound and outbound tourists have to pay more than the net price to buy tickets.
+The actual price is subject to market fluctuation.
 In some cases, the actual price could be double than the net price.
-Despite the uncertainty and difficulty in purchasing train tickets, Travel Tibet China would manage to book tickets at a reasonable price ( usually 20 percent lower than the market price) and promise to offer free service for it.
+Despite the uncertainty and difficulty in purchasing train tickets, Travel Tibet China would manage to book tickets at a reasonable price ( usually 20 percent lower than the market price) and promise to offer free service.
 If tourists only want to buy train tickets via Travel Tibet China without intending to travel to Tibet, Travel Tibet China will have to charge a small amount of service fee.

 Alternative for the Shortage of Beijing-Lhasa Train Tickets during High Season (July---August)